Farnborough slow roasts jet deals in scorching heat

 For airlines the battle back from the impact of the pandemic will likely take until next year, said Tim Clark, president of Emirates, which has clashed with London's Heathrow over enforced capacity cuts stemming from staffing shortages at the airport.

-This year the airline industry must simply "tough it out", Clark said.
+This year the airline industry must simply "tough it out", Clark said on Monday.

-The Farnborough air show, held biennially some 35 miles (56 km) southwest of London, was cancelled in 2020 due to COVID-19.

-The last Farnborough show, in 2018, produced more than $190 billion in headline deals.

 (Additional reporting by Paul Sandle, Nick Carey; editing by Jason Neely)